-It was the story heard around the world when Dr. Rafael Grossmann became the first surgeon to use Google Glass in the operating room this past June, allowing a group of medical students to virtually view the procedure through his experienced eyes remotely and in real time.
+It was the story heard around the world when Dr. Rafael Grossmann became the first surgeon to use Google Glass in the operating room, allowing a group of medical students to virtually view the procedure through his experienced eyes remotely and in real time.

 - Nursing call centers